zeeshan2k2/ExcelOrderManager/README.md

 <li>Run the script: `python excel_order_manager.py`</li>

 <h2>Usage</h2>
-1. Execute the script to initialize the Excel file.
+<li>Execute the script to initialize the Excel file.</li>
-2. Use the command-line prompts to add or update orders.
+<li>Use the command-line prompts to add or update orders.</li>
-3. The Excel file will be updated with new order details and status changes.
+<li>The Excel file will be updated with new order details and status changes.</li>

 <h2>Contributing</h2>
 Contributions are welcome!
 Please submit issues or pull requests to enhance the functionality of the script.